 The Bank of England, PRA and FCA published a joint discussion paper in 2018 to help financial firms evolve their approach to operational resilience.
 They expect firms to assume disruptive operational incidents will occur, and be able to demonstrate that they can withstand, absorb, recover and manage these in a way which considers the needs of all affected parties.
 We will improve our operational resilience by enhancing our operational risk framework and implementing a Board-approved strategy.
 This will be focused on defining our key business services; providing enriched management data; mapping our dependencies end-to-end; and setting, approving and testing the impact tolerances of our ability to provide those services to the absolute limit.
-In addition to regulatory compliance, this will achieve business and operational benefits through a programme of work in 2019 designed to embed operational resilience in our Digital Transformation programme as well as business-as-usual activities.
+In addition to regulatory compliance, this will achieve business and operational resilience in our Digital Transformation programme as well as business-as-usual activities.